 Is the Hair Between Your Dog's Paws Hiding Hyperkeratosis?

 Have you ever heard the term dog hyperkeratosis?
 We didn’t...until we started researching more about caring for our dogs’ paws.

 According to Dermoscent.com, “Canine hyperkeratosis is a skin condition in which excess keratin is produced, in particular in the nose and/or paw pads; causing skin thickening and hardening, sometimes to the point of cracking, thus leading to the emergence of secondary infections.”

-- Age - As dogs grow older, their chances of developing canine hyperkeratosis increases.
+- Age: As dogs grow older, their chance of developing canine hyperkeratosis increases.

-- Zinc Deficiency - Dermatosis stemmed from zinc can open up an arena of issues including canine hyperkeratosis.
+- Zinc Deficiency: Dermatosis stemming from zinc can open up an arena of issues, including canine hyperkeratosis.

 How Is Hyperkeratosis Treated?

 Canine Journal reports, “Unfortunately, there is no known cure at this time.
 However, the skin condition can be managed by softening and then removing the hardened skin on your dog’s paws and nose.
 Make an appointment with your vet to have this done frequently.”

 If you discover that your dog has canine hyperkeratosis, after grooming your dog and trimming the extra hair between your dog’s paws, you can apply a paw balm.
 This will help rejuvenate your dog’s paw pads.
 Using a moisturizing paw balm specifically formulated for dogs will help keep the dry calluses under control by softening the excess keratin.
 You want to look for natural, dog-safe products and try to limit your dog from licking the area after you apply the paw balm.
 Dog socks can help with this.